kyletolle/the-mechanism-collection/index.md

 constituent components.
 These Elemental Bits flung far and wide as the Cataclysm consumed and spent itself.

 As the Bits - infinitely tiny and innumerable - scattered, the Song faded from perception.

-With the All broken, and the Song quiet, a great period of silence followed and accompanied the Void, during which little happened.
+With the All broken, and the Song quiet, a great period of silence followed and accompanied the Void.

 The Elemental Bits shot through the Void and traveled long and unimpeded.
-The Song remained within them; resonating, pulsating, imparting energy.
+The Song remained within them; resonated, pulsated, agitated.
 They flew about and collided, as chance allowed, and one bit grew to two as they struck and stuck.